samirazazy/samirazazy/README.md

 <br/>

-- 🔭 I’m currently working on [Sayegh1944](http://www.sayegh1944.com/)
+- 🔭 I’m currently working as Software Engineer.
-- 🌱 I’m forever a student of life
+- 🌱 I’m forever a student of life.
 - 👯 I’m looking to collaborate on new projects
 - 🤔 My favorite quote: `Keep it Simple Stupid!`
 - 💬 Ask me about Computer Engineering!